 Trails and Bikeways Map

 This map has detailed city trails and bikeways information on one side and the Greater Peterborough Road Cyclist Map on the other.
 The map is available at City Hall, Peterborough Green-Up, Peterborough & the Kawarthas Tourism and Peterborough cycling shops.
 These are the maps in pdf format.City of Peterborough Trails & Bikeways Map

 2014 Shifting Gears Transportation Challenge

-Shifting Gears is a joint project of Peterborough Green-Up, City of Peterborough, Peterborough County-City Health Unit, B!KE - The Community Cycling Hub and Wild Rock Outfitters.
+This year's Shifting Gears partners are GreenUP, City of Peterborough, Peterborough County-City Health Unit, B!KE - The Community Cycling Hub, Student CarShare and Wild Rock Outfitters.

 Idling By-Law In Effect November 1, 2008